Catholic Schoolhouse Tour 2: Week 13

 Art

-• Practice your own tromp l’oiel art by having your students draw a window in your house and what they see on the otherside of it!
+- Practice your Tromp L’oiel art by having your students draw a window in your house and what they see on the other side of it!

 Music

-• Listen to some Early Itlaian Recorder Music on youtube as you do your school work this week.
+- Listen to some Early Italian Recorder Music on YouTube as you do your schoolwork this week.
 Maybe it’ll serve as inspiration to practice those recorders!
 That link takes you to over an hour of nice recorder music- great for background noise 🙂

 History

-• This is an excellent time to do Stations of the Cross as part of your homeschooling.
-Stations goes through the Passion, Death and Resurrection of Christ- number 1 on the History list this week.
+- This is an excellent time to do Stations of the Cross as part of your homeschooling.
+Stations go through the Passion, Death, and Resurrection of Christ- number 1 on the History list this week.
 You can:

-• Read about Jesus’ Passion, Death and Ressurrection in your Bible.
+- Read about Jesus’ Passion, Death, and Resurrection in your Bible.
 Have your older students read all four accounts (Mt 28, Mk 16, Lk 24, Jn 20)and write a compare and contrast essay.
 In what ways are the gospels similar, and in what ways are they different?
 Did one focus more on one part than another?
-For your younger students you could just pick one to read aloud, or read from your Children’s Bible.
+For your younger students, you could just pick one to read aloud or read from your Children’s Bible.
 If I were to pick one from the Real Bible, I’d go with John

-• For the Ascension of Jesus, check out these cute food and craft ideas at Catholic Icing.
+- For the Ascension of Jesus, check out these cute food and craft ideas.
 I love the craft with Jesus ascending into the blue cup covered in clouds.

-• Pentecost is considered the birthday of the church, so you could celebrate the Church’s birthday this week with a cake!
-Or make these amazing cupcakes at The Careless Catholic.
+- Pentecost is considered the birthday of the church, so you could celebrate the Church’s birthday this week with a cake!
+Or make these amazing cupcakes.

 Geography

-• I don’t think I would worry about the news and history with the Middle East for younger students, and just focus on the geography of learning country locations on a world map, names, and capital cities.
+- I don’t think I would worry about the news and history of the Middle East for younger students, and just focus on the geography of learning country locations on a world map, names, and capital cities.

 Science

-• Teach your preschooler about space with these cute printables and lessons from Mrs.HomeEc
+- Teach your preschooler about space with these cute printables and lessons.

 Leave a Reply